GoogleCloudPlatform/java-docs-samples/run/README.md

     git clone https://github.com/GoogleCloudPlatform/java-docs-samples.git
     ```

-    Note: Some samples in the list above are hosted in other repositories.
-They are noted with the symbol "&#10149;".

 1. In the samples's `pom.xml`, update the image field for the `jib-maven-plugin`
 with your Google Cloud Project Id:

     ```XML